AndrewEllis93/Print-Tuning-Guide/articles/troubleshooting/extrusion_patterns.md

         - [:page_facing_up:Weaslus#8108](https://discordapp.com/users/195286997240250368/) is working on a testing methodology to help narrow down causes.
 See his[:page_facing_up:GitHub page](https://github.com/weaslus/Inconsistent_Extrusion_Diagnostics) on the subject.
             - :warning: **This methodology is still in testing.** :warning:
             - He is looking for feedback.
 Please direct any feedback to the **#off_topic_theorycrafting** channel in the [:page_facing_up:Voron Discord Server](https://discord.com/invite/voron) and tag him.

-- Galileo/Orbiter seem to be less likely to have these extrusion patterns in my experience.
+- Anecdotally, Galileo/Orbiter seem to be less likely to have these extrusion patterns in my experience.
 Bowden systems are also less prone, presumably due to the bowden springiness acting as a buffer.

 ## Clockwork 1